R-Udayakumar/NearMe/README.md

 <hr size="3" color="red">
 <p align="justify">
 <font face="Arial" size="5">
-<b>Shree VGP Mahal AC in Manavalanagar, Tiruvallur Indian Weddings are known for their glamour, decor and style.
+<b>Shree VGP Mahal AC in Manavalanagar, Tiruvallur Indian Weddings are known for their glamour,
+ decor and style.
 Being a diverse country, every community in India follows a different wedding ritual based on which they make specific bookings.
 Kalyana Mandapamsis essential for a lot of weddings, especially down South.
 The wedding halls are known for their unique and  intriguing designs.
 However, you need to book them in advance to get the desired slot.
-Among all the Kalyana Mandapams in Manavalanagar, Tiruvallur, Shree VGP Mahal AC is one of the best
+Among all the Kalyana Mandapams inManavalanagar, Tiruvallur, Shree VGP Mahal AC is one of the best
 </b>
 </font>
 </p>